VincentWei/MiniGUI/README.md

 In the development of version 2.0.x, we developed MiniGUI-Processes.

-In the development of version 3.0.x, we introduced Look & Feel Renderer, BIDI text support, No-rectagular window, double-buffer window, and other main featuers.
+In the development of version 3.0.x, we introduced Look & Feel Renderer, BIDI text support, Non-rectangular window, double-buffer window, and other main features.

-In the development of version 3.2.x, we enhanced MiniGUI to support Gtk+ v2.16.x smoothly.

-A brief history description of the developement progress lay below:
+A brief history description of the development progress lay below:

   0)  1994 ~ 1996:    MiniGUI DOS version.
   1)  Dec, 1998:      Began to write.
   2)  Apr, 1999:      The skeleton of MiniGUI, windowing sub-system and basic graphics device interfaces.
-  3)  May, 1999:      Timer, menu, and the sekleton of control sub-system.
+  3)  May, 1999:      Timer, menu, and the skeleton of control sub-system.
   4)  Jun, 1999:      Chinese input method (by Kang Xiaoning).
   5)  July, 1999:     GIF and JPG loading support (by LI Zhuo).
   6)  Aug, 1999:      Some standard controls (Portion by Zhao Jianghua).